How can we help?

 If you have any questions about our product or would like to get in touch please send us a message below.

 Make DadPads available to buy through your retail outlets.
-Help families work together and realise their full potentials.
-By engaging both men and women you’ll also understand the reality of your customers better.
+Help families work together and realise their full potential.
+By engaging both men and women, you’ll also understand the reality of your customers better.

-Is your employee going to be a dad?
-Paternity care is changing, get ahead with the DadPad.
+Do you have an employee who is going to be a dad?
+Paternity care is changing, so get ahead with the DadPad.
 Supporting your dads will support your business better.

 Young dads find it difficult to ask for help, particularly where their partners can become expert in the practicalities quite quickly and they don’t.
 [The DadPad] is about Dads being prepared for some of that tension and strain of being a new parent, but without being overwhelmed and knowing that it’s not just mums who can access the help and advice that’s available, even if they don’t live with their partner.

 I was a bit scared when we found out we were having a baby, obviously happy, but a bit scared and in the beginning I was a bit clueless.
 The child development part is my favourite bit, but there’s things in there, like things about mental health, that I didn’t know about and that I didn’t know you needed to know about.